JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: regular unwrap or smart?

-NS: you get a little mnu when unvrapping a littl bar
+NS: you get a little menu when unwrapping a little bar
-NS: where one can controll features as distance between island
+NS: where one can control features as distance between island
 NS: of the unwrap

 JR: when i regular unwrap made a mess

-NS: but the two faces top and bottum should be independent now
+NS: but the two faces top and bottom should be independent now
 NS: the sides will be a mesh probably

 JR: yes a real messy one